The Power of a Step

 - Identify the ten most common barriers that prohibit girls from going to school.

 - Colored construction paper (enough for each participant to have one green, one red, and one yellow piece of paper) / or video conferencing tool/learning platform that allows for short polls to vote

-Within this lesson, students will “step” into the life story of Lola, a girl who is trying to graduate from secondary school.
+Within this lesson, participants will “step” into the life story of Lola, a girl who is trying to graduate from secondary school.
 Learners will play a critical role in helping the main character on her journey towards graduation day.

 This activity can be facilitated in small groups or in larger groups.

 - At the start of class, ask the participants “Can anyone recall their first real memory of school when they were younger?
 What was that like?
 Who was there to support you?
 Why do you think this was an important day for you?"
 The goal is to get the participants thinking about their first memories of school and to reflect on this experience.

 - Explain that for many children, especially young girls, the first day of school or even going to school is not promised.
 In fact, for many girls around the world, they will never have a 'first day' because there are many barriers preventing them from going to school.